 Furthermore, dependence on partner-developed industries and localised solutions could lead to vendor lock-in or require collaboration with multiple partners for complex needs, potentially impacting project stability.

-Richard recognises that there are three main advantages of implementing SAP S/4HANA.
+Richard highlights three major advantages of implementing SAP Cloud ERP S/4HANA

-Thirdly, scalability is another advantage.
-“So often, customers are worried that SAP is for larger organisations.
-However, the scalability and the modular nature of the licenses mean that you can take as much or as little as you require” catering for organisations of all sizes.
+- Scalability and Flexibility “So often, customers are worried that SAP is for larger organisations” Richard explains, “however, the scalability and the modular nature of the licenses mean that you can take as much or as little as you require” catering for organisations of all sizes.

 With SAP you may want to start with the base functionality, but as you grow it allows you to add functionality to meet your needs.